grafana/helm-charts/charts/promtail/README.md

 * The default scrape configs have been updated to take new and old labels into consideration
 * The config file must be specified as string which can be templated.
   See below for details
-* The config file is now stored in a Secret and no longer in a ConfigMap because it may contain sensitive data, such as basic auth credentials.
-You can still choose to generate config as a ConfigMap by setting `configmap.enabled` to `true`.
-If you need secrets in your config, consider injecting them through environment variables using `extraEnvFrom` and setting `extraArgs: ["-config.expand-env=true"]`.
+* The config file is now stored in a Secret and no longer in a ConfigMap because it may contain sensitive data, such as basic auth credentials

 Due to the label changes, an existing installation cannot be upgraded without manual interaction.
 There are basically two options: